-In last post of this series we learn how to add varios endpoints to vRA so that the endpoints can be consumed by the users.
+In last post of this series we learn how to add various endpoints to vRA so that the endpoints can be consumed by the users.
 The resources presented by endpoints first needs to be aggregated in fabric groups so that they can be assigned to users.
-In this post we will learn about fabric groups and business groups and will walkthrough how to create them
+In this post we will learn about fabric groups and business groups and will walk-through how to create them

-If you have landed directly on this page by mistake, then I encourage you to read earlier posts of this series from below links:
+If you have landed directly on this page by mistake, then I urge you to read earlier posts of this series from below links:

 So what is a Fabric Group?